7/31/2024 Concluding July (

 My view was too distant to identify it without optics but I watched it fly past the boat and over the

 wake while Darchelle scrambled to get photos.
 To my delight she succeeded.
-I think it was our sixth
+Only the seventh state

 Shrimp Trawlers, Westport offshore